It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 Fats & oils (phospholipids) increase absorption too

-Four of the turmeric curcumin supplements in this review article use some form of fats to greatly enhance not only absorption, but also the curcumin’s bioavailability throughout our bodies:
+Four of the turmeric supplements in this review article use some form of fats to greatly enhance not only absorption, but also the curcumin’s bioavailability throughout our bodies:

 - CurcuminMD Plus (Longvida®)